StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: introduction

 \item We customize a data augmentation method specifically for \ourmodel, making \ourmodel~adaptive to both single-view and multi-view GCL models.
 To the best of our knowledge, \ourmodel~is the first unified framework designed specifically for GCL training.

-\item We theoretically guarantee that the compressed contrastive loss can be used to approximate the original GCL loss with a Erd\H{o}s-Rényi graph assumption.
+\item We theoretically guarantee that the compressed contrastive loss can be used to approximate the original graph contrastive loss.
 And we prove that our method introducing an extra regularization term into the scalable training, which makes the model more robust.

 \item We empirically compare \ourmodel~with full graph training and other scalable training methods under four GCL models.
 Experimental results on seven datasets demonstrate that \ourmodel~improves the GCL model's performance, and significantly reduces memory consumption and training time. \end{enumerate}